-- 1. No building or structure can be more than 40 feet in height at the Zone C line. - 2.
+- 1. No structure can be more than 40 feet in height at the Zone C line, as measured from the average pre-development grade measured along the Zone C line. - 2.
 Height can increase subject to a 45 degree height plane measured from a height of 40 feet at the Zone C line, extending upward one foot for every additional foot of setback into the site. - 3.
 The height plane applies up to 100 feet from the district boundary line.